-The importance of advance directives in end-of-life care cannot be understated.
-Advance directives, simply put, are healthcare decisions you make today that are put into action in an end-of-life situation.
-A living will, designating a healthcare agent and recording any other wishes you would like to have carried out regarding your medical care if you are unable to communicate are all vital advance directives.
+The importance of advance directives for all adults cannot be understated.
+Advance directives, simply put, are healthcare decisions you make today that are put into action when you are unable to speak for yourself or in an end-of-life situation.
+A living will, designating a healthcare agent and documenting any other wishes you would like to have carried out regarding your medical care if you are unable to communicate are all vital advance directives.

 Since life changing events can happen at any time, adults 18 years old or older should have advance directives properly written, recorded and distributed to the appropriate people and places.
 There have been well known cases where individuals have had no advance directives in place, which resulted in care inconsistant to their wishes and family feuding.

 Your Living Will

 Having a living will in place allows your loved ones to know how you would like your medical care to proceed at the end of your life.
 In order for a living will to be the guide for medical decision making, two physicians must confirm:

 - You are no longer able to make decisions regarding your medical care

 - You are in the medical condition stated in your living will, such as “terminal illness” or “permanent unconsciousness”

 - Other requirements per your state are met

 Designating a Healthcare Agent

 A healthcare agent, or surrogate decision maker, is someone you trust to make medical decisions on your behalf if you are unable to.
 They are appointed by completing a durable power of attorney for healthcare (healthcare proxy).